Building Connections: How NASA Data Empowers End Users, From Ecologists to Resource Analysts

 - Explore more of the ways in which data from the Global Precipitation Measurement (GPM) mission are being used for ecological management.

-- In this interview, learn more about Sarah Davidson and her work with Movebank
+- Learn more about Sarah Davidson and her work with Movebank

-- In this interview, learn more about Liz Saccoccia and her work with World Resources Institute
+- Learn more about Liz Saccoccia and her work with World Resources Institute